Nevada Wolf Pack football

-The Nevada Wolf Pack football program represents the University of Nevada, Reno in college football.
-The Wolf Pack competes in the Mountain West Conference at the Football Bowl Subdivision level of the NCAA Division I. It was founded on October 24, 1896, as the Sagebrushers in Reno, Nevada.
+The Nevada Wolf Pack football program represents the University of Nevada, Reno, in college football.
+The Wolf Pack compete in the Mountain West Conference at the Football Bowl Subdivision level of the NCAA Division I. It was founded on October 24, 1896, as the Sagebrushers in Reno, Nevada.

 The Wolf Pack's home field is Mackay Stadium, located at the north end of its campus in Reno, having been moved from it original location which opened on October 23, 1909.
 The "new" Mackay Stadium saw its first game on October 1, 1966 with a seating capacity of 7,500 and has undergone several renovations.
 The stadium seats 27,000 and has played to crowds in excess (see attendance records), but decreased its capacity from 30,000 to 26,000 by the 2016 season to increase the quality of the experience in the stadium and later increased its capacity to 27,000 by the 2017 season.
 The elevation of its playing field is 4610 ft above sea level.

 Nevada has had three individuals inducted into the College Football Hall of Fame.
 They are coach Chris Ault, running back Frank Hawkins, and former coach Buck Shaw.
 Fullback Marion Motley is the only Nevada player to be inducted into the Pro Football Hall of Fame.
 Three-time Super Bowl champion Charles Mann played for Nevada from 1979 to 1982 while being named Most Valuable Defensive Lineman in 1982.
 Mann was inducted into the Nevada Athletics Hall of Fame in 1995.
 Another Nevada alumnus with a long career in the NFL was free safety Brock Marion.
 He was selected in the seventh round of the 1993 NFL draft by the Dallas Cowboys where he played most of his career, and won two Super Bowls.
 Marion was selected to three Pro Bowls and one All-Pro team.